tbuktu/libntru/README.md

 # C implementation of NTRUEncrypt

 An implementation of the public-key encryption scheme NTRUEncrypt in C.

+NTRU's main strengths are high performance and resistance to quantum computer attacks.
+Its main drawback is that it is patent encumbered.
+The patents expire in 2020; it is possible to modify this implementation so it becomes patent-free in 2017.
 For more information on the NTRUEncrypt algorithm, see the NTRU introduction
 page: